alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-30-hadith-fear-allah-and-fear-those-who-fear-him.md

 date: 2020/08/30
 lang: en
 category: ["tafsir", hadiths, mawdu-daif]
-excerpt: "It is said that the Messenger of Allah (peace be upon him) said: 'Fear Allah, and fear those who fear Him.'
+summary: "It is said that the Messenger of Allah (peace be upon him) said: 'Fear Allah, and fear those who fear Him.'
 Is this a Sahih (authentic) Hadith?"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz